Blog header graphic: What is Content Operations? article.

 6. Preserve

-Whether teams are producing product videos, infographics, blog posts, white papers, blockbuster movies, or social media content, outlining the people, processes, and technologies at each stage will sharpen any content operations efforts and give teams the space and time they need to innovate their next content masterpiece.
+Whether teams produce product videos, infographics, blog posts, white papers, blockbuster movies, or social media content, outlining the people, processes, and technologies at each stage will sharpen any content efforts and give teams the space and time they need to innovate their next content masterpiece.

 Keep Reading